-1547 one OPGW and one phase conductor in load combination.
-The author suggests that NLH's design 1548 practice for UBI is quite robust and reliable and therefore, all these critical towers and the similar 1549 ones should be checked for NLH's load combinations.
-A recommendation has been made to follow 1550 this up for the next phase of the LIL reliability study.
+1547 survive should they encounter the specific load combination of OPGW and Pole conductor 1548 shedding simultaneously.
+It is to be noted that industry's current best practices are to take at least 1549 one OPGW and one phase conductor in load combination.
+The author suggests that NLH's design 1550 practice for UBI is quite robust and reliable and therefore, all these critical towers and the similar 1551 ones should be checked for NLH's load combinations.
+A recommendation has been made to follow 1552 this up for the next phase of the LIL reliability study.